-Dates & Operating Times are as follows:
+Dates & Operating Times 2020: To be confirmed

 The Western Port Festival is held in Hastings, Victoria.

 Most of the activities are held at Fred Smith Reserve, more commonly known as Hastings Foreshore Reserve.
-This has been the location of the Western Port Festival since the beginning due to it’s large open space, proximity to the Hastings township centre and spectacular views of the Western Port Bay.
+This has been the location of the Western Port Festival since the beginning due to its large open space, proximity to the Hastings township centre and spectacular views of the Western Port Bay.

 Who runs the Western Port Festival?

 The Western Port Festival is planned and managed by a volunteer organising committee.
 The organising committee is made of local men and women under the not for profit Western Port Festival Incorporated.
 We are a committee of management who operate in accordance with the incorporated association’s act.
 All our volunteers have a passion for the Western Port Festival, local business, community groups and residents where the common goal is to bring the community together in a friendly and positive atmosphere.

 As Volunteers, we earn a mountain of pride bringing the community together to celebrate all things Western Port in the annual event and strive to keep it a free entry, safe and family-friendly weekend – along with a great experience in event people management and helping build a stronger community.

 The first Hastings Day celebration was a very quiet affair.
 It was held at the steps of the Hastings Shire Offices with former Australian Prime Minister, Sir Robert Menzies.